devronsoft/devronsoft.github.io/_posts/2015-11-7-Friday night.md

 ---
 layout: post
-title: Working late on a Friday
+title: Working late on a Friday (Post migrated from Ghost blog)
 ---

 So last night I found myself at work until about 8.30pm, and it was Friday.
 Unheard of!